-If you've never been very interested in suits before you got engaged, then you've probably found that shopping for what you'll wear on your wedding day feels pretty confusing.
-At first glance, classic black or gray suits might all look the same, but a closer look shows that there is a lot more detail than you may have expected.
-Picking out the right suit for your big day means knowing exactly what you want and what to look for.
+If you've never been interested in suits before you got engaged, then you likely already know that shopping for your wedding day attire can feel pretty confusing.
+At first glance, classic black or gray suits might all look the same, but a closer look shows that there's more to these pieces than meets the eye.

 Meet the Expert

-How to Choose the Best Material For Your Suit
+How to Choose the Best Materials for Your Suit

-Blended fabric is exactly what it sounds like: a mix of two different fabrics.
-For suits, this usually means wool or a type of wool as the primary fabric.
-The other fabric could be silk, linen, cotton, or something else.
-Blends typically offer a bit more versatility.
-For example, a wool and linen blend means the suit won't be as heavy as a full wool suit, but also won't be as cool as a full linen suit, making it ideal for transitional weather.
+Blended materials are exactly what they sound like—a mix of two different fabrics.
+For suits, this usually means wool or a type of wool as the primary fabric, mixed with another material like silk, linen, or cotton.
+What's great about blends is that they typically offer a bit more versatility in the way they feel and look.
+For instance, a wool and linen blend allows for a more lightweight suit as opposed to a heavy 100 percent wool outfit.
+This blend also won't be as cool as a full linen suit, making it ideal for transitional weather.

-Ideal for spring and summer weddings, chambray is a type of cotton fabric that comes off as more casual than many other suit fabrics.
+Ideal for spring and summer weddings, chambray is a type of cotton fabric that leans more casual than formal.
 It's usually light blue in color and can look similar to denim, and has a soft, lightweight feel that makes it great for warmer weather.

 Save a chambray suit for a daytime wedding in the summer or a more casual event.

 Lightweight and airy, a linen suit is ideal for summer weddings, especially ones on the more casual side.
-While it's comfortable to wear and beautiful to look at, linen has one major downside: it wrinkles quickly.
-"It's a more casual fabric that creases as soon as one looks at it," Udeshi explains.
-In his opinion, this is exactly why it's not ideal for a groom: it can easily look rumpled and messy in photos right away.
-His one exception?
-"A very casual, barefoot, beach wedding."
+While it's comfortable to wear and beautiful to look at, this material has one major downside: it wrinkles quickly.
+As of late, linen is become a popular choice in the wedding fashion space, with grooms opting for linen suits for their summer, beach nuptials.

 When you want your suit to be as luxurious as possible, opt for silk.
-Because it's a luxury fabric, it's one of the highest price points out there.
-Keep in mind that silk has a shiny look to it, and as Udeshi points out, it's not very breathable.
-It's better suited for events in cooler weather.
+Given that it's a luxury fabric, it does have one of the highest price points out there, so be sure to keep your budget in mind when considering this material.
+Additionally, silk has a shiny look to it and it isn't very breathable, so opt for its textile for fall or winter events.

 When shopping for expensive, high-end suits, you'll likely come across worsted wool.
-This popular material has a smoother and softer finish than regular wool, with a lovely texture that has zero fuzziness.
-It's also more lightweight than regular wool.
+This popular material has a smooth and soft finish, with a lovely texture that has zero fuzziness.
+It's also more lightweight than its standard wool counterparts.